How can traditional service providers apply deeper understanding to TV experiences, to generate new sources of advertising revenue?

 How can linear TV providers save themselves from sinking into irrelevance?

-Here, I explain how TV watching experiences can be redefined to keep up with consumers and keep advertisers sated; an approach which is made possible by Machine Learning, to deliver deeper content recognition and smarter user insights.
+Here, I explain how TV watching experiences can be redefined to keep up with consumers and keep advertisers sated; an approach that is made possible by Machine Learning, to deliver deeper content recognition and smarter user insights.

 ProSiebenSat.1 and RTL Deutschland are teaming up to drive the development of addressable TV, whilst Roku and Apple TV are set to drive advertising growth to new heights.